AyrtonB/AyrtonB/README.md

 ### Projects

 I'm particularly excited by the growing volumes of energy data being made available and build tools to help others access it easier.
 To this end I've developed a number of Python libraries for downloading data from Octopus Energy, the UK National Grid, and BMRS - alongside smaller one-off notebooks for accessing other data sources.
+Most of my energy data projects can now be found under the [Open-Source UK Energy Data](https://github.com/OSUKED) organisation.

 | National Grid | Elexon/BMRS | Carbon Intensity | Octopus Energy |
 | --- | --- | --- | --- |